-Applicants who wish to have an Exceptional Social or Medical Need considered with their application (oversubscription criterion 2) are expected to submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.
+Applicants who wish to have an Exceptional Social or Medical Need considered with their application must submit independent professional evidence which explains clearly why it is essential to attend this school and no other school.

-Please complete and return this form by 31 October 2022 or as soon as possible for normal round admissions.
+Please complete and return this form by 31 October 2023 or as soon as possible for normal round admissions.
+You must also complete a LA Common Application Form

-You must also complete a LA Common Application Form (eg, for Devon County Council area residents, at www.devon.gov.uk/admissionsonline)
+(eg, for Devon County Council area residents, at www.devon.gov.uk/admissionsonline)